Stormwindsky/Zephyr_Engine_Launcher/README.md

+# PLEASE NOTE THAT SOME PARTS ARE NOT YET AVAILABLE AS THEY NEED TO BE UPDATED AND THE UPDATE IS CURRENTLY IN PROGRESS.

+## 🚀 Zephyr Engine Launcher

+Zephyr Engine Launcher is the launcher for running TwoD and ThreeD.

+To run it, simply:

+source .venv/bin/activate

+python3 Zephyr_Engine_Launcher.py

 ## ✨ TwoD: Open-Source 2D Game Engine

 TwoD is a robust, open-source 2D game engine designed to empower developers to create a wide variety of games, including classic RPGs and dynamic 2D Platformers.

 Inspired by the accessibility and workflow of engines like RPG Maker, TwoD offers a flexible and powerful toolkit for non-programmers and seasoned developers alike.
 Its open-source nature fosters community collaboration, ensuring continuous improvement and a rich library of user-created assets and tools.

+To run it, simply:

+source .venv/bin/activate

+python3 TwoD.py

+## ✨ ThreeD: Open-Source 3D Game Engine

+# COMING MAYBE...
+SOON